-Career Technical Education Programs (School Year 2017-18)
+Career Technical Education Programs (School Year 2018-19)

-- Thought the CTE Programs at LHS, students are able attend numerous activities that link education with career exploration and guidance.
+• Thought the CTE Programs at LHS, students are able attend numerous activities that link education with career exploration and guidance.
 Through the activities associated with FFA competitions, meetings, and field days students interact with industry leaders and are able to visit many colleges.
 Students are provided with opportunities to explore the careers achievable after high school.
 The course advisor links course curriculum to current occupational realities, thus providing links to the current agricultural career landscape.
-Students are able to take advantage of multiple career assessments opportunities such as the ASVAB CEP program and I-CEV, (Online career and instructional courses) wherein students have the ability to obtain industry based certifications in the chosen course of study. - Loyalton High School provides a coherent pathway for students to obtain agricultural completer status through it's diverse Ag. program courses.
+Students are able to take advantage of multiple career assessments opportunities such as the ASVAB CEP program and I-CEV, (Online career and instructional courses) wherein students have the ability to obtain industry based certifications in the chosen course of study.

+- Loyalton High School provides a coherent pathway for students to obtain agricultural completer status through it's diverse Ag. program courses.
 The following courses are University of California A-G aligned, and lead to completer status and CTE certifications: Agriscience 1 and 2; Ag.
 Biology; Floriculture; Additional courses that are offered that lead to CTE certification and completer status are: Ag.
 Mechanics; Ag.
 Leadership; and Ag.
 Business; Animal Science; and Horticulture.
 The courses are offered by a highly qualified and credentialed advisor who ensures the Ag. program is operated by FFA and State Standards.
 The local CTE Agriculture plan is developed collaboratively with leadership and a local advisory panel comprised of industry experts.
 Every student has a Supervised Agricultural Work Experience whether in entrepreneurship or work placement.
 These projects are geared to the student's interests and promote the soft skills (work ethic, integrity, dependability).
 Additionally these projects are aligned to content standards within their stated goals.
 Additionally, Loyalton High School's Ag. department students are able to tie in classroom learning with an on site "learning landscape area" which is located on school district property.
 The Ag. program assists in the management of the area as they study its animal and plant populations. - Program effectiveness and curricular alignment to industry need are evaluated annually as a requirement for CTEIG and Perkins funding.
 The LHS Ag.
-Department meets quarterly with a local industry sector panel to stay current on industry trends and curricular alignment.
+Department meets quarterly with a local industry sector panel to stay current on industry trends and curricular alignment. - Currently the a fledgling CTE program in mechatronics has been launched and funded through a local non-profit.
+An application for funding through the California K12 Work Force Alliance is in the works.

-Career Technical Education Participation (School Year 2017-18)
+Career Technical Education Participation (School Year 2018-19)